Associate Professor & Associate Chair

 Betina Cutaia Wilkinson is associate professor and associate chair of the Politics and International Affairs department at Wake Forest University.
 She is also the director of the Race, Inequality and Policy Initiative (RIPI) and a co-editor of the PS: Political Science & Politics journal.
-Wilkinson’s current research falls into four broad categories: 1.) attitudes toward race policies, 2.) the Latinx electorate in the South, 3.)
-Latinxs and the criminal justice system and 4.) race and individuals’ perceptions of corruption.
+Wilkinson’s current research falls into three broad categories: 1.) sports activism and attitudes toward race policies, 2.)
+Blacks, Latinxs and the criminal justice system and 3.) race and individuals’ perceptions of corruption.
 Her latest book project Partners or Rivals?
 Power and Latino, Black and White Relations in the 21st Century (University of Virginia Press, 2015) won the American Political Science Association REP Section’s Best Book Award on Inter-Race Relations in the United States.
 In 2015, Wilkinson was awarded an Early Career Award by the Midwest Political Science Association’s Latina/o Caucus.
-She has served as the President of the Midwest Political Science Association’s Latina/o Caucus and on the editorial board of the journal PS: Political Science & Politics.
-She currently serves as an executive council member of the Midwest Political Science Association.
+She has served as the President of the Midwest Political Science Association’s Latina/o Caucus, on the editorial board of the journal PS: Political Science & Politics and as an executive council member of the Midwest Political Science Association.
 Her research has been published in several political science and multidisciplinary journals including Political Research Quarterly, Social Science Quarterly, American Politics Research, PS: Political Science and Politics, Cultural Diversity and Ethnic Minority Psychology, and Race and Social Problems.
 Wilkinson’s research has been highlighted by numerous media sources including NPR, Los Angeles Times, NPR WUNC, NPR WFAE, NPR WFDD, NBC News Latino, San Francisco Weekly, Houston Chronicle, The New Orleans Advocate, Winston-Salem Chronicle, Enlace Latino NC, WPTF/North Carolina News Network, Spectrum News Triad, and “This Morning” show in Seoul, South Korea.

 B.A.
 Loyola University New Orleans, 2004